jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/createfor.md

   * `_metadata` is a struct containing metadata content about the project, and domain within which the metadata applies.
 * The function can be accessed externally by anyone.
 * The function overrides a function definition from the [`IJBProjects`](../../../interfaces/ijbprojects.md) interface.
-* The function returns the token ID of the newly created project, which served as the project's ID.
+* The function returns the token ID of the newly created project.

 #### Body

-1. Increment the count to include the new project being created.
+1. Increment the count.
+Set it as the project's ID which is the returned value.

     ```solidity
     // Increment the count, which will be used as the ID.
-    count++;
+    projectId = ++count;
     ```

     _Internal references:_

     * [`count`](../properties/count.md)
-2. Mint a new NFT token belonging to the owner using the count as the token ID.
+2. Mint a new NFT token belonging to the owner using the projectId as the tokenId.

     ```solidity
     // Mint the project.
-    _safeMint(_owner, count);
+    _safeMint(projectId, count);
     ```

     _Internal references:_